pinout-xyz/Pinout.xyz/src/en/template/index.md

 * GPIO - General Purpose Input/Output, aka "BCM" or "Broadcom".
 These are the big numbers, e.g. "GPIO 22".
 You'll use these with RPi.GPIO and GPIO Zero.
 * Physical - or "Board" correspond to the pin's physical location on the header.
 These are the small numbers next to the header, e.g. "Physical Pin 15".
-* WiringPi - for Gordon Henderson's Wiring Pi library.
+* WiringPi - for the Wiring Pi library.
 These are shown as a tooltip when you mouseover a pin.
 * Rev 1 Pi - alternate GPIO/BCM numbers for the original, 26-pin model "A" and "B" Pi.
 The 40-pin header is a superset of that 26-pin one: pins 1 to 26 carry the same signals, so a 26-pin board or wiring diagram still applies.